 Blaine Police Department - Lateral Police Officer has 3 vacancies.

-The Blaine Police Department currently has 3 immediate openings.
+The Blaine Police Department is accepting applications for the position of police officer.
+The department has three immediate openings.
 Lateral applicants start our process in the Oral Board stage.

 Blaine PD utilizes a five-step tiered pay scale.
-As of the 2019-2021 FOP contract, starting pay for patrol officers is $5,267.00 per month.
-The top step is $6,439.00 per month.
-Premium pay is available for some collateral duties, as well as an education incentive and shift differential between the hours of 8:00 PM and 8:00 AM.
+As of the 2021-2024 FOP contract, starting pay for patrol officers is $6,000.00 per month.
+The top step is $7,336.08 per month.
+Premium pay is available for some collateral duties (+3%) as well as an education incentive.
 Officers are eligible for a longevity pay benefit upon entering their eighth year of employment.
+Lateral officers may enter at a higher pay step depending upon experience.

 Blaine Police Department - Lateral Police Officer Requirements